 Every year we read horror stories of snake bites, weather injuries and dramatic rescues as we scan the hiking forums.
-Of course, from the safety of our home, it’s all so far away and a bit hard to really feel any of it impacts you.
+From the safety of home, it’s all so far away, and a bit hard to feel any of it impacts you.
 Until you’re out there one day and realize – to your horror – that you’re about to be one of those stories.

 We all get complacent from time to time, it’s understandable.
-However, the dangers of the backcountry are very real.
+But the dangers of the backcountry are very real.
 That’s not to say that perceived dangers should scare you into staying inside.
 No!

 What You'll Learn